The Mouth Biome

 My Failed Experiments with "Natural" Extremes

 I’ve tried the charcoal toothpastes (messy, abrasive, and made my sink look like a coal mine), and I’ve tried essential oil blends that were so strong they made my tongue go numb.
 What I learned is that 'natural' doesn't always mean 'gentle.'
-If you’re using something that is designed to kill bacteria—even if it’s an essential oil—you’re still participating in that scorched-earth warfare.
+If you’re using something that is designed to kill bacteria—even if it’s an essential oil like oregano or tea tree—you’re still participating in that scorched-earth warfare.
 The goal isn't to kill; it's to balance.
 I found that when I backed off the aggressive treatments and focused on gentle mechanical cleaning (soft bristles only, folks!) and supporting the microbiome, my gums finally stopped bleeding during my morning routine.
-Speaking of which, I had to completely overhaul my approach, which I’ve talked about in my morning oral care routine that finally fixed my bad breath (and why I stopped napalming my mouth).
+I eventually had to look into specific strains like S. salivarius K12 vs M18 to understand which ones were actually helpful residents and which ones were just marketing fluff.

 Seeding the Soil: The Role of Oral Probiotics